 Granbury Teachers Excellence Initiative (GTEI)

-Interested teachers must submit the completed GTEI statement of intent and updated resume or professional information prior to October 12, 2018 through the electronic GTEI Portfolio.
-Follow up checkpoints will be documented by the campus principal in the applicant's GTEI Portfolio in January 2019 and prior to the completion of the teacher's 2018-2019 GAP Summative Meeting.
+Interested teachers no longer must complete a GTEI statement of intent.
+Follow up will be documented by the campus principal in the applicant's GTEI Portfolio in January 2021 and prior to the completion of the teacher's 2019-20 GAP Summative Meeting.

 - Eligible employees must be a certified classroom teacher evaluated through the GAP system.

 - Teachers must be in at least their 2nd consecutive year in GISD.